wangtianfeng/kkFileView/README.en.md

 - Redis(Optional, Unnecessary by default)
 - OpenOffice or LibreOffice(Integrated on Windows, will be installed automatically on Linux, need to be manually installed on Mac OS)

-1. First step：`git pull https://github.com/kekingcn/file-online-preview.git`
+1. First step: `git pull https://github.com/kekingcn/file-online-preview.git`

-2. Third step：Run the main method of FilePreviewApplication.java.After starting,visit `http://localhost:8012/`.
+2. Third step: Run the main method of FilePreviewApplication.java.After starting,visit `http://localhost:8012/`.
 If everything is ok,you will see the picture below.
 ![输入图片说明](https://gitee.com/uploads/images/2017/1213/100221_ea15202e_492218.png "屏幕截图.png")

 ### Changelog
-> May 20th 2020 ：
+> May 20th 2020 :
 1. Support for global watermark and dynamic change of watermark content through parameters
 2. Support for CAD file Preview
 3. Add configuration item base.url, support using nginx reverse proxy and set context-path